angzeli/pdi-theory-demo/TUTORIAL.md

 The full three-dimensional ESP grid is computationally expensive.
 On some macOS builds, this routine may use only approximately one CPU core even when several OpenMP threads are configured.

-Avoid running games or other CPU-intensive applications during this calculation.
+Avoid running other CPU-intensive applications during this calculation.
+Medium-quality ESP calculations on the larger terminal-functionalized molecule may take more than two hours on macOS, and the ESP evaluation can be effectively single-threaded.

 ### 4.4.0 Test cube export before a long calculation